-9 After each council or board election, the electoral officer shall make a written report within fourteen (14) days, to council on the conduct of the council or board election, and may make recommendations about amendments to this Election Law or the procedures to be followed during council or board elections, and council shall make this report available to NCN citizens within thirty (30) days of receiving it by posting a notice on the NCN website and at the NCN government office advising where the report can be obtained.
+After each council or board election, the electoral officer shall make a written report within fourteen (14) days, to council on the conduct of the council or board election, and may make recommendations about amendments to this Election Law or the procedures to be followed during council or board elections, and council shall make this report available to NCN citizens within thirty (30) days of receiving it by posting a notice on the NCN website and at the NCN government office advising where the report can be obtained.

-PART 3III ELECTION PROCEDURES
+PART III ELECTION PROCEDURES

-Who is entitled to vote.
+Who is entitled to vote

-10(1) All voters are entitled to vote in council and board elections, unless a board's governing documents impose limitations on which voters are entitled to vote in that board's election.
+11(1) All voters are entitled to vote in council and board elections, unless a board's governing documents impose limitations on which voters are entitled to vote in that board's election.

-Council resolution commences election.
+Council resolution commences election

-10(2) Every council or board election shall be commenced by a council resolution calling the council or board election, which council resolution shall be provided to the electoral officer forthwith.
+11(2) Subject to subsection (3), every council or board election shall be commenced by a council resolution calling the council or board election, which council resolution shall be provided to the electoral officer forthwith.